antarcticrainforest/tintX/README.md

 [![PyPI version](https://badge.fury.io/py/tintx.svg)](https://badge.fury.io/py/tintx)

-TintX is an adaptation of the tint (tracking algorithm)[https://github.com/openradar/TINT].
+TintX is an adaptation of the tint [tracking algorithm](https://github.com/openradar/TINT).
 Tint and `tintX` are easy-to-use storm cell tracking package based on the TITAN methodology by Dixon and Wiener.
 While Tint is meant to be applied to radar data using the [py-ART toolkit](http://arm-doe.github.io/pyart/) tintX can